Professor Nick Bisley

 Area of study

-Nick Bisley is Professor of International Relations and Convenor of the Politics and International Relations Program.
+Nick Bisley is Professor of International Relations and Head of the Department of Politics, Philosophy and Legal Studies.
 His research and teaching expertise is in the international relations of the Asia-Pacific, globalisation and the diplomacy of great powers.
-In 2009-10 he was a Senior Research Associate of the International Institute of Strategic Studies, in 2012 is a Visiting Fellow at the East West-Center in Washington DC and is a member of the Council for Security and Cooperation in the Asia-Pacific.
-Nick is the author of many works on international relations, including Great Powers in the Changing International Order (Lynne Rienner, 2012), Building Asia’s Security (IISS/Routledge, 2009, Adelphi No. 408), and Rethinking Globalization (Palgrave, 2007).
-He regularly contributes to national and international media including The Age, the ABC, and al-Jazeera.
+Nick is currently the Editor-in-Chief of the Australian Journal of International Affairs, the country’s oldest scholarly journal in the field of International Relations.
+Nick is a director of the Australian Institute of International Affairs, a member of the Council for Security and Cooperation in the Asia-Pacific and has been a Senior Research Associate of the International Institute of Strategic Studies and a Visiting Fellow at the East West-Center in Washington DC.
+Nick is the author of many works on international relations, including Issues in 21st Century World Politics, 2nd Edition (Palgrave, 2013), Great Powers in the Changing International Order (Lynne Rienner, 2012), and Building Asia’s Security (IISS/Routledge, 2009, Adelphi No. 408).
+He regularly contributes to and is quoted in national and international media including The Age, The Economist, and Voice of America.

 - International relations of the Asia-Pacific